-The head office is based in Apia, Samoa with over 100 staff.
-There are SPREP offices in Fiji, Republic of the Marshall Islands and Vanuatu as well as SPREP Officers stationed in Solomon Islands.
+The head office is based in Apia, Samoa with other SPREP offices in Fiji, the Republic of the Marshalls Islands and Vanuatu.

-SPREP has an annual budget of approximately USD33 million in 2020.
+SPREP has around 150 staff and has an annual budget of approximately USD35 million in 2022.

 The establishment of SPREP in 1993 sends a clear signal to the global community of the deep commitment of Pacific island Governments and Administrations for better management of the environment within the context of sustainable development.